Papierkorb/bindgen/README.md

 ## Processor step

-The third step runs all configured processors in-order.
+The third step runs all configured processors in order.
 These work with the `Graph` and mostly add methods and `Call`s so they can be bound later.
 But they're allowed to do whatever they want really, which makes it a good place to add more complex rewriting rules if desired.